New to Sly Flourish? Start Here or subscribe to the newsletter.

 The combination of these powers mixed with the right elements in the right deathtrap chamber can make the beholder one of the most dangerous and sinister monsters players will ever face.
 Let us relish in that.

-Share this article with your friends using this link: https://slyflourish.com/beholder_deathtraps.html
+Share this article by copying this link: https://slyflourish.com/beholder_deathtraps.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.